-- 14 Envestnet has identified five themes that represent key facets of sustainability.
+- 14 Coverage represents the percentage of portfolio assets that report sustainability data on which the presented metric is based.
+A lower coverage indicates that the portfolio may not fully represent the metric being displayed.
+Portfolio metrics are calculated using an asset-weighted average of company-level data from Sustainalytics for each covered security.
+Cash and currency are excluded, as well as short positions, derivatives, synthetic holdings, and any fixed income and equity securities issued by companies that do not have sustainability data.
+As a result, this information is subject to change.
+Company ratings are current as of the most recent month end. - 15 Envestnet has identified five themes that represent key facets of sustainability.
 Alignment scores reflect the extent to which an investment product or portfolio is in alignment with a particular impact theme.
 The alignment score is comprised of metrics across ESG Risk, Carbon Risk, Controversies, Product Involvement, and Sustainable Solutions.
 The components of each alignment score were selected based on their relevance and applicability to the theme.
 Each metric is standardized on a scale of 1 to 100.
 The alignment score is the weighted aggregate of these individual metrics, multiplied by the portfolio weight of each holding in a portfolio.
 It is interpreted relative to a universe of products on the Envestnet platform that have an alignment score calculated.
 These products include mutual funds, exchange-traded funds, and separately managed accounts.
 The universe is comprehensive and does not represent a specific impact theme or investment strategy.
-This allows for a broad comparison of products where sustainability data is available. - 15 Carbon intensity measures the carbon emissions that are attributable to each underlying holding in the portfolio.
+This allows for a broad comparison of products where sustainability data is available. - 16 Carbon intensity measures the carbon emissions that are attributable to each underlying holding in the portfolio.
 Emissions include direct emissions from a company's internal operations as well as indirect emissions from the generation of purchased energy.
-Carbon Intensity is measured as metric tons of Co2 equivalent per Million USD revenue. - 16 The benchmark indicates a blend composed of 98.00% Invesco S&P 500 BuyWrite ETF. - 17 Sustainable solutions measures the portfolio's exposure to companies with revenue streams that are aligned with creating a more equitable and sustainable economy. - 18 Controversial activity measures the portfolio's exposure to companies involved in severe incidents that impact the environment or society and pose risks to the company involved. - 19 Product involvement measures the portfolio's exposure to companies that are involved in a range of controversial business products, services, and activities, generally using revenue as a proxy.
+Carbon Intensity is measured as metric tons of Co2 equivalent per Million USD revenue. - 17 The benchmark indicates a blend composed of 8.00% iShares MSCI EAFE ETF, 6.00% iShares Russell 1000 ETF, 9.00% iShares Russell 2000 ETF, 58.00% Invesco S&P 500 BuyWrite ETF, 5.00% iShares Core US REIT ETF and 12.00% iShares Russell Mid-Cap ETF. - 18 Sustainable solutions measures the portfolio's exposure to companies with revenue streams that are aligned with creating a more equitable and sustainable economy. - 19 Controversial activity measures the portfolio's exposure to companies involved in severe incidents that impact the environment or society and pose risks to the company involved. - 20 Product involvement measures the portfolio's exposure to companies that are involved in a range of controversial business products, services, and activities, generally using revenue as a proxy.